apelonero-GladstoneInstitutes/PSFP-Bioinformatics---Seurat-Example/README.md

 ### Experimental planning

-All RNA seqencing experiments (bulk or otherwise) should have careful consideration put towards the following:
+All RNA sequencing experiments (bulk or otherwise) should have careful consideration put towards the following:

 * Number of replicates
 * Timepoints collected